 6. Complaints procedure

 It is hoped that complaints can generally be dealt with internally by the organisation.
 However, if the complaint is of a safeguarding nature, relating to possible abuse of children or vulnerable adults, then it is very important that your DSO is consulted as statutory services may need to be informed.
-A complaint may be made to a person who will be appointed by the Launch Team and who is currently Deacon Eunice Attwood.
+A complaint may be made to a person who will be appointed by the Leadership Community and who is currently Deacon Eunice Attwood.
 If a complaint is made to another person, it should be passed to Deacon Eunice Attwoodwho will arrange to meet with the complainant and attempt to resolve the complaint.
 If the complaint is regarding this person or a member of their family it will be referred to the pastor/minister.

 If the complaint relates to the minister/pastor it will be referred to the Birmingham Methodist District Chair.
 If the complaint cannot be resolved, consideration will be given to invoking the complaints system of the Methodist Church.

 This policy will be reviewed annually by the IGB Leadership Community The date of the next review is:

 8.1.
 A child is anyone who has not yet reached their eighteenth birthday.
 The fact that a child has reached 16 years of age, is living independently or is in further education, a member of the armed forces, in hospital or in custody in the secure estate, does not change his/her status or entitlements to services or protection.

 8.2.
 Vulnerable Adults: Any adult aged 18 or over who, due to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves.